-This account is a record of your money deposited into your Gator Dollars account.
+This account is a record of your money deposited into your Bay Bucks/Gator Dollars account.
 The money is available for purchasing products and services wherever the OneCard is accepted.
 You do not earn interest, you may not use the OneCard as a credit card, nor to obtain cash, and you may not transfer your account.
-You may make a deposit by Discover Card, MasterCard, Visa, or American Express by logging in to OneCard Online or with cash at any Add Value Station (AVS) location.
-No change is given from an AVS.
-Cash deposits at any AVS will be available immediately on your account.
-You may retrieve your OneCard transaction history, from January 16, 2013, onward, up to a 90-day period by logging in to OneCard Online.
+You may make a deposit by MasterCard or Visa by logging onto the Online Card Office or with cash at any Add-Value Stations.
+The following website lists locations: http://onecard.sfsu.edu/add-value .
+No change is given at these stations.
+Cash deposits at any station will be available immediately on your account.
+Statements of monthly account activity are available from the OneCard Office.

 Lost, Stolen or Damaged Cards

-You agree to immediately report any lost or stolen OneCard in person, by phone, or by logging in to OneCard Online and suspending your card.
+First, you must immediately report any lost or stolen OneCard in person or by logging onto the web site at http://onecard.sfsu.edu/policies-fees to suspend your card.
 You will be responsible for all usage of your OneCard prior to reporting its loss or theft to the OneCard Office.
 We cannot re-activate a lost or stolen card if a replacement has been issued.
-All replacement OneCards are subject to a $20 administration fee and $2 card fee.
-A petition to waive/refund the Administrative Fee will be considered in the event of theft, classification change, name change, card defect.
-In case of theft, the petition must be accompanied by an official copy of the police report in order to be reviewed.
-Damaged cards may be subject to the full Replacement Fee.
+All replacement OneCards/ Gator Passes are subject to a $20 Administrative Fee, plus a $2.00 card fee.

 Receipts and Statements

 Most point-of-sale terminals are equipped to provide a receipt for each transaction.
 It is your responsibility to ensure that the receipt is correct.
-An account statement listing recent monthly transactions may be generated upon your personal request at the OneCard Office.
+An account statement listing recent monthly transactions will be generated upon your personal request at the OneCard Office.

 We will disclose information about your account to third parties for any of the following reasons: